 What Are The Options?

 The best way to help your child overcome lost learning is to prevent it in the first place.
 Teachers and parents can engage kids in activities over long school breaks, and these activities don't have to be elaborate.
 For instance, you can read together with them to sharpen their reading skills or perform simple calculations, such as adding up grocery costs.
 This will help them remember core math concepts without you having to start from scratch later.

 One thing that the lockdown has taught us is that digital solutions are the most cost-effective way to prevent children from falling behind on their education.
 Even apps and games can help reinforce the skills your children need to excel at school.

 But the downside of most online options is that your child wouldn’t be able to interact with her teacher or classmates, which is essential for her progress.

-Public schools offering remote-only plans in Illinois will offer independent learning and small group activities and live instructions.
+Public schools offering remote-only plans in Wisconsin will offer independent learning and small group activities and live instructions.
 This will also include special classes, such as art and physical education.

 At Mrs. Myers' Reading Room, we have complete digital and in-person solutions to help children improve their math and reading skills.
 Instead of waiting for schools to reopen, you can get your child’s learning back on track.
 Click here to sign up for a free trial.